-18.1 "Drive Mode"
+18.1 "Drive Mod"

-- Sport Homologated performance with very direct response; the traction control allows greater slip on the rear wheel - Street Homologated performance with very direct response; the traction control allows normal slip on the rear wheel - RAIN Reduced homologated performance for better ridability; the traction control allows normal slip on the rear wheel - Offroad Reduced homologated performance for better ridability; the traction control allows high slip on the rear wheel

-Various vehicle tunings can be selected in the "Drive Mode" menu.
-You can choose from "SPORT", "STREET", "RAIN" and "OFFROAD".
+Drive Mod SPORT STREET On RAIN OFFROAD Possible states SPORT - Homologated performance with very direct allows greater slip on the rear wheel STREET - Homologated performance with balanced allows normal slip on the rear wheel RAIN - Reduced homologated performance for better allows normal slip on the rear wheel OFFROAD - Reduced homologated performance for trol allows high slip on the rear wheel response; the traction control er ridability; the traction control 2432-01 Various vehicle tunings can be selected in the "Drive Mo "SPORT", "STREET", "RAIN" and "OFFROAD". d" menu.
+You can choose from